-The San Diego Electric Railway Association operates the historic National City Depot as a museum that is open Thursday to Sunday from 9 am to 5 pm.
+The San Diego Electric Railway Association operates the historic National City Depot as a museum that is open Saturday and Sunday

-The Depot is open Thursday, Fridays, Saturdays, Sundays and Holidays (except Thanksgiving and Christmas) 9 am - 5 pm and by appointment.
+The Depot is open Saturdays and Sundays 10 am - 4 pm and by appointment.

 "I see tracks.
 Are there trains?"